 Productized services

-How audits, proof sprints, launch rooms, private AI foundations, and AI operations become repeatable offers.
+How audits, first-build sprints, launch rooms, private AI foundations, and AI operations become repeatable offers.

 Digital plant

-How internal tools, service modules, agent benches, model workflows, and quality gates improve delivery speed.
+How internal tools, service modules, agent benches, model lanes, and quality checks improve delivery speed.

-What the current public proof surface demonstrates and what remains intentionally blocked before production scope.
+What the published public surface demonstrates and what remains outside public scope before production planning.

 Risk controls

-How Folium thinks about data boundaries, demo limits, compliance-quality review, launch evidence, and rollback.
+How Folium thinks about data boundaries, demo limits, compliance-quality review, launch records, and rollback.

 Capital plan

-How investment can expand capacity, tooling, proof assets, model workflows, market coverage, and trust infrastructure.
+How investment can expand capacity, tooling, review assets, model lanes, market coverage, and trust infrastructure.

 Investor checklist